DarthXibalba/Cooking-Recipes/Pasta/ChickenAlfredo.md

 ## Alfredo Sauce
 - (70%-90%) of a cubic inch of butter
-- Equal amount of whipping cream
+- Equal amount of whipping cream / heavy cream
 - (Optional) Splash of Vodka or Chinese Cooking oil (2-3 tbsp)
 - Equal amount of parmesan cheese
 1. Let everything mix and thicken in a heated pan